sbslee/streamlit-openai/README.md

 Welcome to the `streamlit-openai` package!
-This package provides a Streamlit component for creating chat interfaces with OpenAI's API.
-It supports both the Chat Completions and Assistants APIs, and allows you to define custom functions that can be called within the chat.
+This package provides a Streamlit component for creating chat interfaces using OpenAI’s API.
+It supports both the Chat Completions and Assistants APIs, and also includes integration with OpenAI’s built-in tools, such as function calling and file search.

 # Installation